watsutaz/terra/README.md

 # Cleanup
 1. shell$ erraform destroy
-    Type "Yes" whem prompted "Do you want to perform these actions?"
+    Type "Yes" whem prompted "Do you really want to destroy all resources?"